 Life was much different then for kids – and adults.
-In 1911, you could buy a Hershey chocolate bar for 2 cents – a dime was enough for a hot beef sandwich – the average annual income stood at $983 – a new car sold for $750 – but you could say “fill ’er up” with gas at 5 cents a gallon.
+In 1911, you could buy a Hershey chocolate bar for 2 cents – a dime was enough for a hot beef sandwich – and the average annual income stood at $983.
+If you could afford one, a new Ford Model T sets you back $650 – but you could say “fill ’er up” with gas at 5 cents a gallon.
 Nearly half the population lived in the country.
 Farm kids either walked to school or went on horseback – and there were after-school chores to be done.
 Like feeding the chickens, pigs and other livestock, chopping firewood or helping in the fields.
 Many kids living in cities were expected to help with expenses by selling newspapers or by shining shoes on street corners.
 Some even worked in factories – until child labor laws were passed.
 And for adults, the average work week was six 12-hour days!

 Cal Rodgers was the descendant of two U.S. Navy war heroes.
 His family tree included Commodore Oliver Hazard Perry – the hero at the Battle of Lake Erie in 1813 and known for his bold statement: ”We have met the enemy and they are ours.”
 Another ancestor, Commodore Matthew Calbraith Perry, was famous for his key role in the treaty that established relations and opened trade with Japan in 1854.